mwo/watInterpreter/README.md

 # watInterpreter
-watInterpreter can parse and execute wat files.
+watInterpreter can parse and execute wat (text representaion of wasm) files.
 This project is mainly just for fun.

 # other
 watInterpreter also includes certain type expantion.